Akkuyu Nuclear Power Plant: History

 In May 2010, Russia and Turkey signed an agreement that a subsidiary of Rosatom — Akkuyu NGS Elektrik Uretim Corp.
 (APC: Akkuyu Project Company) — would build, own, and operate a power plant at Akkuyu comprising four 1,200 MW VVER units.
 The agreement was ratified by the Turkish Parliament in July 2010.
 Engineering and survey work started at the site in 2011.

 In 2013, Russian nuclear construction company Atomstroyexport (ASE) and Turkish construction company Ozdogu signed the site preparation contract for the proposed Akkuyu nuclear power plant.
 The contract includes excavation work at the site.

 The official launch ceremony took place in April 2015.

 On 9 December 2015, the news agency Reuters reported that Rosatom stopped construction work at the power plant and that Turkey was assessing other potential candidates for the project.
 But Rosatom and the Turkish Energy and Natural Resource Ministry promptly refuted the statement.
 Despite tensions mounted between Russia and Turkey, due to the Turkish downing of a Russian fighter jet on 24 November (2015), Russian President Vladimir Putin stated that the decision to continue is purely a commercial one.

 A source told RIA Novosti that the company set up to construct the nuclear plant continued its operations in Turkey.

 Major construction started in March 2018.
 In March 2019, the concrete basemat of unit 1 had been completed.

 Construction of the second unit started on 26 June 2020.
 Steam generators for unit 1 were completed by Atommash later in August to be shipped to Turkey.
 Around the same time, a core melt trap for unit 2 to contain a nuclear meltdown arrived at Akkuyu to be placed in the plant.
-GE Steam Power is supplying four Arabelle steam turbines manufactured at Belfort, France, for the project, the first in January 2021.
+GE Steam Power (now Arabelle Solutions) is supplying four Arabelle steam turbines manufactured at Belfort, France, for the project, the first in January 2021.

 Akkuyu Nuclear Power Plant's Construction Organization Director is Denis Sezemin.

-The first unit is hoped to become operational in 2023, but in 2022 Rosatom was having difficulty obtaining equipment from third countries.
-The other three units are expected to be complete by 2025.
+The first unit was expected to become operational in 2023, but in 2022 Rosatom was having difficulty obtaining equipment from third countries.
+In September 2023, it was expected to become operational in October 2024.
+In January 2025, the first unit was expected to become operational at the end of the year, and the other three were expected to become complete by 2028.
+The nuclear plant was inaugurated on 27 April 2023 with the delivery of the first nuclear fuel to the plant site.

+In 2024, Turkish authorities announced the arrest of a Russian employee of the plant on suspicion of being a member of the Islamic State and living under false identity papers.